rbbrdckybk/ai-art-generator/README.md

 ```
 Depending on your hardware and settings, each image will take anywhere from several seconds to a few minutes to create.

+You can press **F10** any time to pause execution (the pause will take effect when the current image is finished rendering).
+Press **F10** again to unpause.
+Useful if you're running this on your primary computer and need to use your GPU for something else for awhile.

 The VQGAN+CLIP settings used to create each image are saved as metadata in each output PNG file by default.
 You can read the metadata info back by using the included **png_read.py** utility.
 For example:
 ```
 python png_read.py output/a-monkey-on-a-motorcycle/watercolor.png